Mikael Ishak: Loan to Crotone

 He was loaned out to Crotone, competing in the Serie B, following his arrival.
 He made his debut for Crotone on 24 August 2013 in a match against Siena.
 On 24 September, he scored his first goal for the side in a 3–1 home win over Modena.

 Randers

 In August 2014, a year after joining Parma, Ishak moved to Danish Superliga club Randers FC, signing a three-year contract.
-He would play for the club for two-and-a-half years, scoring 31 goals in 71 league appearances.
+He played for the club for two-and-a-half years, scoring 31 goals in 71 league appearances.

 1. FC Nürnberg

 After a highly successful stay at Randers, Ishak joined German 2.
 Bundesliga club 1.
 FC Nürnberg in January 2017, six months before his contract expired.
 He scored Nürnberg's 1000th goal in the 2.
-Bundesliga on 25 November 2017 in a match against Eintracht Braunschweig.
+Bundesliga on 25 November 2017, in a match against Eintracht Braunschweig.
 At the end of the 2017–18 season, he reached promotion to the Bundesliga with the club.
 Ishak scored his first goal in the Bundesliga on 1 September 2018, an important equalizer in the away game against Mainz 05, which ended 1–1.